vopani/fortyone/README.md

 </div>

 ## Mission 🚀
-FortyOne is an ensemble of tutorials, codes, apps and resources on a variety of Data Science topics for beginners, intermediates and experts.
+FortyOne is an ensemble of tutorials, codes, apps, articles and resources on a variety of Machine Learning topics for beginners, intermediates and experts to upskill themselves.

-## Notebooks 📔

-AutoML Tutorials
+## AutoML Tutorials 🤖

 | Library    | Type    | Colab | Kaggle | GitHub |
 | ---------- | ------- | ----- | ------ | ------ |